awsdocs/amazon-appstream2-developer-guide/doc_source/install-client-configure-settings.md

 By default, the AppStream 2\.0 client enables users to redirect print jobs from their streaming applications to a printer that is connected to their local computer\.
 You can disable local printer redirection by setting the value for the `PrinterRedirectionDisabled` registry key to `true`\.
 You can create this HKLM registry key when you install the AppStream 2\.0 client\.
 If the value is set to `true`, the client does not redirect print jobs from users’ streaming applications to a printer that is connected to their local computer\.

 After you install the AppStream 2\.0 client, you can run the following PowerShell script to create this registry key\.
+Or, you can use the administrative template that is included in the AppStream 2\.0 client Enterprise Deployment Tool to configure the client through Group Policy\.

 **Note**
 To run this script, you must be logged in to the applicable computer with Administrator permissions\.
 You can also run the script remotely under the System account on startup\.